-- The College assigned the personal Counselling for the students to the well-trained Counsellors that are based at Roodepoort and George Tabor Campuses and rotate from one campus to the other as and when it is necessary.
+- The College assigned the personal Counseling for the students to the well-trained Counsellors that are based at Roodepoort and George Tabor Campuses and rotate from one campus to the other as and when it is necessary.

-- The Counsellors are tasked with personal counselling and are mainly responsible for referring services related to health and welfare of the students including addressing issues that are particularly impacting upon vulnerable groups such as single-headed households, women and people living with HIV/AIDS, and many others.
+- The Counsellors are tasked with personal counseling and are mainly responsible for referring services related to health and welfare of the students including addressing issues that are particularly impacting upon vulnerable groups such as single-headed households, women and people living with HIV/AIDS, and many others.

 2.2.3 Exit Support